Huqin - Chinese String Instrument (Bowed)

 The resonator box of a Huqin is usually made of wood and python skin.
 Python skin is used because of its tremendous elasticity.
 Pythons are listed as a protected species under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) - which means your Huqin will be confiscated by your customs if you do not have a CITES certificate that proves that the python skin on your Huqin is from legitimate sources.

-Fortunately, we are able to provide CITES certificate for all the Huqins that we sell, so if you are looking for one, click on the navigation bar on the right ->
+Fortunately, we are able to provide CITES certificate for all the Huqins that we sell, so if you are looking for one, click here for our webstore.

 To learn more about the different types of Huqin, click on the Huqins below: